I want to help you be the best that you can be, so let’s make way for fitness by pinpointing your exercise personality.

 Can you believe it’s almost the New Year?
 Again?
-Every December, I find myself commenting on how time seems to be moving too fast, especially as I look at my children who are growing taller and more independent each day.
-When you’re busy and active, I find that days and months start to blend together, and then all of a sudden you realize – ‘wow, it’s the holidays already!’
+Every December I find myself commenting on how time seems to be moving too fast, especially as I look at my children who are growing taller and more independent each day.
+When we’re busy and active, I find that days and months start to blend together.
+And then all of a sudden you realize, “Wow, it’s the holidays already!”
 Before you know it, the year is almost finished.

 The holiday season is often a time for reflection, looking at what has happened during the year, being thankful for the goals you have achieved or assessing how you can improve.
 January 1st can bring a sense of a new start, a clean slate, a chance to make a promise to drop bad habits and begin a new journey toward improvement.
 This week, I’m sharing my theories on how you can make your New Year’s resolution last more than a week.